-1394 is the IEEE designation for a high performance serial bus tht offers data transfers at 100/200/400 Mbps.
+1394 is the IEEE designation for the high performance serial bus at 12.5, 25 or 50MBytes/sec speeds.
 This serial bus defines both a back plane physical layer and a point-to-point cable-connected virtual bus.
 The primary application of the cable version is the integration of I/O connectivity at the back panel of personal computers using a low-cost, scalable, high-speed serial interface.
 The 1394 standard also provides new services such as live connect/disconnect capability for external devices including disk drives, printers and hand-held peripherals such as scanners and cameras.
 This is a new standard to complement the slower USB interface and to compete with the more expensive SCSI interface.